udacity/create-your-own-adventure/english/marshmallow.md

 Which way should you go?
 Only you can decide.

+-Marvel's Civil War in in theatres now.
+Which team did you choose?
+ [Click Here] (teams/team-captain.md) to vote for Team Captain America.

+ [Click Here] (teams/team-ironman.md) to vote for Team Ironman.

 January 2017 approaches.
 You have two presidential candidates to vote for.

 [Click](vote-the-president/trump/trump.md) here to vote for Donald Trump.